RemiEven/xolti/readme.md

 ## Usage

-Xolti provides a set of commands, such as :
+Xolti provides a set of commands, including :

 ###### I want to add a header to a file named `awesome.txt` :